milanglacier/minuet-ai.el/README.md

 The default is `3`.

 If resource efficiency is imporant, it is recommended to set this value to `1`.

+## minuet-auto-suggestion-block-predicates

+List of predicate functions that decide whether auto-suggestions should be suppressed.
+Each function is called before requesting a suggestion; if any returns non-nil no suggestion is requested for that moment.

 ## minuet-auto-suggestion-debounce-delay